Where to View Wildlife in Canmore

 Hummingbird species Calliope and Rufous are a huge international draw in Canmore, as they are particular to Southern Alberta and are protected with regulations against feeding them.
 The Calliope is the smaller of the two with the Rufous male showing off a reddish-brown face.

 The Golden Eagle peak migration lasts from mid-March to the late-April.
 Some do return in late summer heading back south as well.
-Canmore does have a group that is part of a larger group that tries to have a count done each migration.
+Canmore does have a group that is part of a larger group that tries to have a count done for each migration.
 Zoom cameras and binoculars are a must for this event.